erikeidt/eesolar/README.md

 ---

-Here's my local live monitor; it runs as window in browser that talks to my HA, as the HA is collection this information anyway.
+Here's my local live monitor; it runs as window in browser that talks to my HA, as the HA is collecting this information anyway.

 <img src="https://github.com/erikeidt/eesolar/blob/main/Typical.png"></img>